 Brexit Preparations – the countdown is on

-1. Make cross border cash payments before 31 October
+1. Make cross border cash payments before the exit date

-If withholding tax (WHT) is likely to be payable on cross-border payments within your group after Brexit, consider bringing forward dividend, loan interest/capital payments and royalty payments to benefit from existing rules.
-Check out the WHT for different EU countries using our online tool.
+If withholding tax (WHT) is likely to be payable on cross-border payments within your group after 1st January 2021, consider bringing forward dividend, loan interest/capital payments and royalty payments to benefit from existing rules.

 2. Make VAT reclaims on expenses under 8th directive

 Tax authorities are not keen on repaying VAT but there is an established online mechanism for reclaiming VAT on business expenses you incur within the EU.
-After a no-deal Brexit, UK businesses will only be able to use a paper-based 13th Directive process under which refunds can take much longer.
+It is likely that UK businesses will only be able to use a paper-based 13th Directive process which means refunds can take much longer.
 Therefore, make claims now to limit the hit to your cashflow.

 3. Know your customs duty rates